GeertVG/geertvg.github.io/books/programmable_logic_controllers/chapter2/programmable_logic_controller.md

 <sup>3</sup> *CF = **C**ompact **F**lash* <br>

 ## Inputs
-### Digital input modules (DI)
+### Digital input modules

 A digital input module must enable the processing unit to read the logic state of sensors connected to the input module.
-Digital input modules are available with 2, 4, 8, 16, or 32 digital inputs (depending on the manufacturer and PLC series) and are often referred to by the abbreviation DI<sup>1</sup>.
+Digital input modules are available with 2, 4, 8, 16, or 32 digital inputs (depending on the manufacturer and PLC series) and are often referred to by the abbreviation DI<sup>4</sup>.

 ![Digital input conversion](/images/di_signals.png "Digital input conversion")

 A digital input processes an "all" or "nothing" signal.
 This is called a BIT.
 The status of a BIT is often indicated as follows:
-- TRUE / FALSE
 - TRUE / FALSE
 - 1 / 0
 - ON / OFF